The White Stripes (album): Bonus tracks

+"Lafayette Blues" is a limited edition single inspired by all the streets with French names in Detroit (the lyrics list them one by one, pronounced in French).
+This was likely in reference to the White Stripes' first ever performance being on Bastille Day.
+The song was originally recorded with Jack's side project The Upholsterers.
+Some editions of their third album, White Blood Cells, featured "Lafayette Blues" on a bonus DVD.

 Outtakes

-Outtakes for the album include "Dead Leaves and the Dirty Ground", "Why Can't You Be Nicer to Me", "Let's Build a Home", and a cover of Burt Bacharach's "My Little Red Book"; later, the second and third of these songs would be included on De Stijl (2000), and the first would be included on White Blood Cells (2001).
+Outtakes for the album include "Red Bowling Ball Ruth", "Why Can't You Be Nicer to Me?", "Let's Build a Home", "Dead Leaves and the Dirty Ground", and a cover of Burt Bacharach's "My Little Red Book".
+"Red Bowling Ball Ruth" would be released as the b-side for the album's single, "Why Can't You Be Nicer to Me?" and "Let's Build a Home" would be included on De Stijl (2000), and "Dead Leaves and the Dirty Ground" would be included on White Blood Cells (2001).

 Critical reception

 The White Stripes received generally positive reviews but only gained local attention on release.
 Norene Cashen of The Metro Times said the LP "serves better to remind us that [Detroit's] local identity has more options than a membership card to the latest cliché...or a one-way ticket to the coast."
 Much of the media feedback came two or three years after its initial release, following the duo's fame spreading beyond Detroit.
 It has sold 300,000 copies in the United States.

 BBC DJ John Peel first spotted the album in a record shop and said, "I just liked the look of it and I looked at the titles – you develop an instinct, d'you know what I mean?
 And it looked like the sort of record I would like, so I took it out and I did like it, and started playing it."
 His endorsement was key in heightening the band's popularity in the UK.

-Chris Handyman of AllMusic said of the album, "Jack White's voice is a singular, evocative combination of punk, metal, blues, and backwoods while his guitar work is grand and banging with just enough lyrical touches of slide and subtle solo work...
+Chris Handyside of AllMusic said of the album, "Jack White's voice is a singular, evocative combination of punk, metal, blues, and backwoods while his guitar work is grand and banging with just enough lyrical touches of slide and subtle solo work...
 Meg White balances out the fretwork and the fretting with methodical, spare, and booming cymbal, bass drum, and snare...
 All D.I.Y. punk-country-blues-metal singer-songwriting duos should sound this good."

-Of the album, Jack said in 2003, "I still feel we've never topped our first album.
-It's the most raw, the most powerful, and the most Detroit-sounding record we've made."